santiagoolivos/signatureapi-tutorials/powerautomate/how-to-save-deliverables-sharepoint.md

 #### 2.1 Configure the Trigger

-First, set the flow trigger, in this case with the SignatureAPI trigger for the recipient bounce.
+First, set the flow trigger, in this case with the SignatureAPI trigger for the deliverable generation.

 1. Go to **Power Automate** and select **Automated Cloud Flow**.
-2. Choose the trigger **"When a recipient bounces"** (SignatureAPI).
+2. Choose the trigger **"When a deliverable is generated"** (SignatureAPI).

+#### 2.2 Retrieve the Signed Contract

+Once signed, automatically retrieve the completed document.

+1. Add **"Get a Deliverable"** action from the SignatureAPI connector.
+2. Select the correct **Deliverable ID** from dynamic content.

+> *Include annotated screenshot of deliverable retrieval.*

+#### 2.3 Save the Signed Contract to Sharepoint

+Save the signed document for record-keeping.

+1. Add **"Create File"** action (Sharepoint connector).
+2. Set the destination folder and filename (ending in `.pdf`).
+3. Map **File Content** from the deliverable.

+> *Include annotated screenshot of file saving.*

-#### 2.2 Send the notification to Slack
+#### 2.4 Send the notification to Slack

 Next, send the notification to Slack with the Microsoft Power Automate connector.